 - Small size of individual buyers (weak force)

-It is easy for customers to change brands, thereby making them powerful in compelling companies like Apple to ensure customer satisfaction.
+It is easy for customers to change brands, thereby making them powerful in compelling Apple to ensure customer satisfaction.
 On the other hand, each buyer’s purchase is small compared to the company’s total revenues.
-The Five Forces framework indicates that this condition makes customers weak at the individual level.
+In this Five Forces analysis of Apple, such a condition makes customers weak at the individual level.
 However, the availability of detailed comparative information about competing products’ features empowers buyers to shift from one provider to another.
-This external factor enables buyers to exert a strong force on Apple and other brands.
+This external factor enables buyers to exert a strong force in the industry, although promotional strategies and tactics in Apple’s marketing mix (4P) can communicate tailored information to persuade customers to buy the company’s products.
 Thus, this part of the Five Forces analysis shows that Apple must include the bargaining power of buyers or customers as one of the most significant strategic variables in the business.

 Bargaining Power of Apple’s Suppliers (Weak Force)

-Apple Inc. experiences the weak force of the bargaining power of suppliers.
+Apple Inc. experiences the weak force or bargaining power of suppliers.
 This component of the Five Forces analysis model indicates the influence of suppliers in imposing their demands on the company and its competitors.
 In Apple’s case, suppliers have a weak bargaining power based on the following external factors:

 - Moderate to high number of suppliers (weak force)